Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9 to pace MLB.

-- The Twins' 3.94 team ERA ranks eighth across all league pitching staffs.
+- The Twins have a 3.94 team ERA that ranks eighth across all MLB pitching staffs.

+- Twins pitchers combine to give up 159 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- His last time out came on Thursday against the Texas Rangers, when the right-hander tossed five innings, surrendering five earned runs while giving up 10 hits.
+- His last time out was on Saturday against the Texas Rangers, when the right-hander went seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.